mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 When using [Row grouping](/components/data-grid/group-pivot/#row-grouping), it can be useful to remove the groups from the CSV export

-**Note**: For now, it is not possible to export the collapsed row without first expanding them.

 {{"demo": "pages/components/data-grid/export/CsvGetRowsToExportRowGrouping.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Exported cells